-You can refresh the source or target schema at run time when you enable a streaming mapping to run dynamically.
-You can refresh the imported metadata before you run the dynamic streaming mapping.
+You can refresh the target schema at the runtime when you enable a mapping to run dynamically.
+You can refresh the imported metadata before you run the dynamic mapping.

-You can enable a streaming mapping to run dynamically using the
+You can enable a mapping to run dynamically using the

 At runtime, get data object columns from data source

 option in the

 tab of the Write transformations when you create a mapping.